BriantOliveira/Personal-Notebook/ds.md

                       = .375
 ```

 The probability mass function for the binomial distribution is:

 ```
 f(x) = (N x) 0^x(1-)^N-x
 ```

+* Like the Bernoulli, the binomial parameter 0 is the probability of success from one event.
+* Binomial has second parameter N: number of trials.
+* The PMF important: difficult to figure out the entire distribution by hand.